Rural dean

 In the Roman Catholic Church and the Anglican Communion as well as some Lutheran denominations, a rural dean is a member of clergy who presides over a "rural deanery" (often referred to as a deanery); "ruridecanal" is the corresponding adjective.

+The adjective rural does not mean the role is restricted to the countryside, but distinguishes them from the deans of cathedral chapters, which were historically in cities.
 In some Church of England dioceses rural deans have been formally renamed as area deans.

 Origins

 The title "dean" (Latin decanus) may derive from the custom of dividing a hundred into ten tithings, not least as rural deaneries originally corresponded with wapentakes, hundreds, commotes or cantrefi in Wales.
 Many rural deaneries retain these ancient names.

 The first mention of rural deans comes from a law made by Edward the Confessor, which refers to the rural dean being appointed by the bishop "to have the inspection of clergy and people from within the district to which he was incumbent... to which end [he] had power to convene rural chapters."
 The first known rural dean is Robert de Eclesfield, who was appointed to the position in the diocese of York in 1148.

 In medieval times rural deans acted as officers of the diocesan bishop and prepared business for the archdeacons to determine at their visitations.
 Archdeacons gradually took over most of the duties of rural deans and the office was allowed to become a sinecure by the 16th century.